polinatrump/book_recommendation/README.md

 the use of higher-order functions functions as parameters and return values use closures / anonymous functions
 You can also do it outside of your project.
-Even in another language as F#, Clojure, Julia, etc.**
+Even in another language as F#, Clojure, Julia, etc.**<br />